johncarlomaula/john-carlo.github.io/project4_music.md

 As shown by the donut chart, I tend to listen to the same artists a lot.
 About 56% of the music I play are from 10 artists, with Taylor Swift being the number one artist at 22%.

-For genre, I primarily listen to pop music at 60%, followed by alternative at 20%.
+As for genre, I primarily listen to pop music at 60%, followed by alternative at 20%.
 In other words, for every 5 songs I play, about 3 are pop songs and 1 is alternative.

 Finally, the majority of the songs I play have been released fairly recently with 45% being released within the last 2 years and 38% being released during the 2010s.

 ### Top Most Played Songs

-The top 20 most played song are displayed the in graph below ranging from 143 - 275 play counts.
+The top 20 most played songs are displayed in the graph below ranging from 143 - 275 play counts.
 My top most played song is *happiness* by Taylor Swift, followed by *Felt This Way* by Carly Rae Jepsen at 269.
-Nine of the my top 20 most played songs are by Taylor Swift.
+Nine of my top 20 most played songs are by Taylor Swift.

 <img src="images/project4_images/top_songs.png?_raw=true"/>